statping/statping/dev/README.md

 * [Index](#pkg-index)

 ## <a name="pkg-overview">Overview</a>
-Package plugin contains the interfaces to build your own Golang Plugin that will receive triggers on Statup events.
+Package plugin contains the interfaces to build your own Golang Plugin that will receive triggers on Statping events.